12 Mar 2020

 The Index also identifies what qualities and attributes in top people companies need most to thrive in changing times.

-In its report, Odgers Berndtson notes that 88% of senior managers and executives expect change to increase over the next five years, and almost as many (85%) say it has already had an impact on their organisations.
+In its report, Odgers Berndtson notes that 88% of senior managers and executives expect change to increase over the next five years, and almost as many (85%) say it has already had an impact on their organizations.

 Sharpening corporate competitive edge